 Tip/Trick: Show Header and Footer of GridView when no Data returned.

-This example demonstrates on how to show the Header and Footer of GridView when no data returned from the DataSet or DataTable.
+This example demonstrates how to show the Header and Footer of GridView when no data returned from the DataSet or DataTable.

 The trick here is to add a new blank row to the DataTable that you used as your DataSource if there was no data returned in your query.